0xjocke/Framework/README.md

 Other
 --
+The framework will work without the JavaScript file but some of the elements will not work as they should, highly recomended to use the JavaScript file.

-*note: this is developed for new browsers only so < IE9 will not work proper.*
+*note: AlbatrosCSS is developed for new browsers only so < IE9 will not work proper.*